-Combining the correct Graco spray tip with your gun plays a big role in helping you create the professional finish your job demands.
-Not only does the tip determine how much fluid will leave the gun when you pull the trigger, the spray tip also determines how wide a spray fan the gun will create.
+Combining the correct Graco spray tips with your gun.
+This plays a big role in helping you create the professional finish your job demands.
+Not only does the tip determine how much fluid will leave the gun when you pull the trigger, it also determines how wide a spray fan the gun will create.

 TO CHOOSE THE RIGHT TIP FOR YOUR SPRAY PROJECT, FOLLOW THESE RECOMMENDATIONS:

 Choose a tip with an orifice size rated for the paint or coating you’ll be spraying.
 Light coatings such as lacquers, stains, and enamels require a small tip.
 While heavier coatings such as texture require larger spray tips.
 Many paint manufacturers will specify recommended spray tip sizes on the container or product specification sheet.

 Size the spray tip according to the tip rating of your sprayer.
 Make sure that the sprayer can support the tip you are planning to use.
 If you plan on using multiple spray guns on your job, pick a tip size that matches the multiple gun tip rating of your sprayer.